epxlp/ADbioinformatics/instructions.md

-## The brand new Open Targets Genetics platform
+## The Open Targets Genetics platform

 15. Navigate to genetics.opentargets.org